ds5110/git-intro/README.md

 * For assignments...
   * Put source code in `./src` and figures in `./figs`.
   * Use one file for each question, not one file for all questions.
+  * Your README.md should show your results and provide instructions to reproduce them on the command-line.
+* For projects...
+  * Use miniconda and share your conda environment with a YML file (see [conda.md](conda.md)).
+  * Assume the audience for your README.md has your technical skill level.
-  * Use `./docs` for a public facing github-pages site, and make sure it's understandable by a general audience.
+  * Use `./docs` for a public facing github-pages site, and make sure it's understandable to a general audience.
   (That's for portfolio projects, but not homework or in-class exercises.)
-  * Use your README.md for a technical audience (such as yourself, when applying the 6-month rule).
-* For projects...
-  * Use miniconda and share your conda environment with a YML file (see [conda.md](conda.md))
   * Consider adding [a license](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository) to your repo.
-* If you're not sure how to set up your development environment, see [setup.md](setup.md).
 * If you find any mistakes in this repo, please let me know.

 ## Example assignment layout